Impermanent Loss

 Download the dashboard to view the simulation results.

-To view example simulation data, download results.db
+To view example simulation data, download impermanent_loss_tracking.db

-and click 'Add A Simulation' on the dashboard.
+file from here and click 'Add A Simulation' on the dashboard.

 This command will setup your local blockchain, contracts, accounts and agents.
 You can then access your results on your Dojo dashboard by connecting to a running simulation.